yojoots/libbitcoin-system-wiki/Altcoin-Version-Mappings.md

 If crypto-currencies become more widely adopted, the approach above will severely reduce the need for onerous eCommerce PCI-DSS compliance that is contractually required by credit card payment networks.
 This is a feature of permission-less blockchain technology!
 Permission-less blockchains don't require identity information to be utilized.
 This means permission-less cryptocurrency networks will naturally protect consumers from transaction payment identity theft for eCommerce transactions using a cryptocurrency transaction as payment/settlement.
 However, eCommerce servers accepting cryptographic currency payments utilizing such extended public keys must still protect the integrity of such extended public keys.
 Otherwise, eCommerce merchants risks customer payments being stolen or burned. *Burned addresses* are ones for which the associated EC private keys are not known.

-It is also worth noting that a number of altcoins have already defined their own unique extended key prefixes, e.g., Dash (drkp/drkv), forked LTC (Ltpv/Ltub) and DOGE (dgpv/dgub) implementations.
+It is also worth noting that a number of altcoins have already defined their own unique extended key prefixes, e.g., DASH (drkp/drkv), forked LTC (Ltpv/Ltub) and DOGE (dgpv/dgub) implementations.
 However, the application of wrong altcoin extended key prefixes won't interfere with the synthesis of proper types of EC private/public keys or addresses as long as "--version (-v)" values are applied correctly.

-**C.** Demonstrates the generation of the next eCommerce Dash payment address (i.e., M/44’/5’/0’/0/1) to be applied by shopping cart checkout or point of sale (PoS) mechanisms, from the very same public extended key above (i.e., M/44’/5’/0’/0).
+**C.** Demonstrates the generation of the next eCommerce DASH payment address (i.e., M/44’/5’/0’/0/1) to be applied by shopping cart checkout or point of sale (PoS) mechanisms, from the very same public extended key above (i.e., M/44’/5’/0’/0).
 ```
 % echo 'xpub6EVt68TrKV5YPXF9oXfEPsqWc5sRjLFQg7GAtLKwF4oss4sZKRvjQqNGYk4ZvrsC3hzuL87LvB7phibDDQSuCEeTRii4ST8Y28DuyfoFxJB' | bx hd-public  -i 1 | bx hd-to-ec | bx ec-to-address -v 76
 ```